|Nicknames||Joilet (sounds like toilet)|

 The early 1980s did not bring any better times for the east side of Joliet as unemployment and poverty only increased greatly.
 Joliet housing was decreasing in value bringing the possibility for lower rents and cheaper prices to buy homes.
 Joliet’s industries were closed permanently so moving onto the east side would not bring anyone close to employment opportunities, but lack of employment was not an issue for newly arriving residents that had no desire to obtain employment that received Social Security income.
 Many residents of this income status began migrating to Joliet from some of the toughest areas of Chicago because Joliet was even cheaper living than Chicago.
 Many new families took up residence in the public housing projects while two parent families with working class salaries left the projects when the local and nationwide economy collapsed in the late 70s and early 80s, because they were serious about obtaining employment and needed to move elsewhere.

 Among the new wave of little income to no income new residents on the east side came juvenile and adult gang members from Chicago.
 The gang members were members of the Conservative Vice Lords and Black Gangster Disciples.
-In the more Mexican area of the east side members of the Latin Kings and Two Six organizations settled in those areas, all four of these gangs began recruiting in the year 1982.
+In the more Mexican area of the east side members of the Latin Kings and Two Six organizations settled in those areas, all four of these gangs began recruiting in the year 1980 but were not know by the police until 1982.

 At first Joliet police reported a sudden elevation in crime in 1982 as calls they received became much more frequent, they also reported a sudden jump in violent crime that year, and at first it was a mystery until they saw gang graffiti sprayed on the walls.
 Joliet police contacted the Chicago police Department’s Gang Crimes Unit to get advice on what the graffiti meant, according to Joliet Police Sergeant Fred Hafner in a Chicago Tribune article from 1988, and sure enough the new graffiti problem was gang related.
 Hafner stated that soon after the graffiti was identified guns and drugs became a much larger problem in the community.
 Hafner also stated that many gang members were initially attracted to the area because they wanted to move within closer proximity to family members and friends that were incarcerated at Joliet Correctional Facility or Statesville Maximum Security Prison.
 He also said gang members started to be released from prison and went right to settling the nearby east side after release (Chicago Tribune Bob Merrifield, August 21, 1988).
 The entire Joliet police force was not on high alert about the gangs when they first arrived only the officers that worked that district because the attitude was that it was a problem on the east side and does not affect anywhere else and this is what led Joliet gang influence to spread elsewhere in Joliet and other suburbs (Chicago Tribune Andrew Martin, June 17, 1993).